NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 Today I completed only one exercise from AlgoExpert, in  less than 20 minutes.
 I did without any hint.
 The exercise was task assignment.
 I started to implement the next algoExpert exercise.

+### Day 32: February 7, 2022

+**Today's Progress**:
+Complete the Valid starting city exercise from AlgoExpert **Thoughts:**
+Today I completed only one exercise from AlgoExpert, it took me almost an hour and used all the hints and video.
+I almost the solution on paper but I was making a bit more complex .

 <!--

 ### Day 0: February 30, 2016 (Example 2)